 Working with C Corporation lawyers during formation will usually lead to helpful hints on other matters, such as: employee relations, intellectual property, and tax advice.

 Should I form a C Corporation or an S Corporation?

 It’s hard to say without knowing specifics on your company.
 Given the restrictions that come along with an S-Corp, a C-Corporation offers a bit more flexibility when starting a business.
 A C-Corporation is a standard corporation whereas an S-Corp has a special tax status assigned to it by the IRS.
 Both types of corporations offer limited liability protection, have similar structures, corporate formalities, and both are considered separate entities.
 However, despite their similarities, they have distinct differences.

 C-Corps are separate taxable entities and are subject to double taxation.
 Conversely, S-Corps are pass through entities and pay no corporate income tax.
 As a result, taxes are paid at the individual level.
 S-Corp restrictions include no more than 100 shareholders and they must be U.S. citizens or residents.
 They can also not be owned by other corporations, LLCs, or partnerships.
 Finally, S-Corps can only have one class of stock while a C-Corporation can have multiple classes.
 Interested in a S-Corp?
 Check out more.

 I know I want a C-Corp - but in what state should I set it up?

-That’s a question an attorney can answer for you.
+That’s a question a C-Corporation business lawyer can answer for you.
 It ultimately depends on a set of criteria, including where you’re going to conduct the majority of your business, where your headquarters will be, and if you’re going to seek venture capital / angel funding.
 With all that said, Delaware is the most common state for C-Corps to incorporate in, but Wyoming and Nevada are corporate-friendly states as well.

 What’s limited liability protection?